Microelectrophoresis

 Microelectrophoresis is a method of studying electrophoresis of various dispersed particles using optical microscopy.
 This method provides image of moving particles, which is its unique advantage. e.g. observation of RBCs, neutrophiles and bacteria.
-This type of electrophoresis is carried out in a closed medium with critical observations by focusing and adjusting the lens of microscope.
+This type of electrophoresis is carried out in a closed medium with critical observations made by focusing and adjusting the lens of the microscope.

 Complexity of this method is associated with electro-osmosis generated by electric field influence on the double layers of the sample cell walls.
-In the usually used closed cells this creates Poiseuille type back flow, leading to parabolic velocity profile.
+In the usually used closed cells, this creates Poiseuille-type back flow, leading to parabolic velocity profile.
 There are two stationary layers, where fluid does not move.
-Position of these stationary layer regarding cell walls depends on the cell geometry.
-It is possible to focus microscope on this stationary layers and observe particles motion not affected with electro-osmosis.
+The position of these stationary layers regarding cell walls depends on the cell geometry.
+It is possible to focus microscope on these stationary layers and observe particle motion that is not affected by electro-osmosis.

 The second complexity comes from necessity of diluting sample, if it was initially concentrated.
 Concentration must be sufficiently low for observing individual particles.

-Measurement in the low polar fluids present additional problems.
+Measurement in the low polar fluids presents additional problems.
 These systems have low electrical conductivity and low dielectric permittivity.
-Electrophoretic mobility is low and this requires high electric field, by factor 10 and higher.
+Electrophoretic mobility is low and this requires high electric field, by factor 10 or higher.